 Essential Advice for the Perfect Trip

 Les Gets is a village that’s easy to reach from Geneva, and sits at the western end of the massive Portes du Soleil ski area.
-It’s a shame it’s not 1000m higher but it’s a great place for a last-minute break when you’re sure the snow’s good.
-Les Gets is the slightly higher resort than neighbouring Morzine, but both resorts share the same lift pass and make excellent bases for a mid-winter family holiday.
+It’s a shame it’s not 1000m higher but it’s a great place for a last-minute break.
+Les Gets is slightly higher than neighbouring Morzine, but both resorts share the same lift pass and make excellent bases for a mid-winter family holiday.

-Whilst early season snow has sometimes been unreliable in recent years, it is still a hugely popular family resort.
-The rolling pastures mean that it only takes a minimal amount of snow to be able to open, unlike some rocky higher resorts.
+Whilst early season snow can sometimes be unreliable, the rolling pastures mean that it only takes a minimal amount of snow to be able to open, unlike some of the rocky higher resorts.
+For example, in the 2017/18 season Les Gets has excellent snow throughout.

 Les Gets itself is a pleasing mix of old Savoyard chalets and more modern wooden-and-stone buildings constructed in keeping with their beautiful alpine surroundings.
 An open-air ice-rink in the centre of town, opposite the attractive town hall building, provides a focal point for apres-ski family activity.